roycetech/anki.md/README.md

  the cards.
 - _Display Tag_ - it is hard coded into the card html to quick visibility.
 It adds important, relative information to the card content.
-- File _base name_ - it is the simple filename without the extension.  e.g.
+- File _base name_ - it is the simple filename without the last extension.  e.g.
  `file.txt.bak` => `file.txt`
 - _card block_ - it is the line(s) of text that will appear on one side of a card.